jarrodtaylor/SyrinxPreview/src/posts/20150513-the-developer-difference-a-new-white-paper-from-syrinx-consulting.md

 ---
 title: The Developer Difference, White Paper from Syrinx
 description: Software development is a top-level priority for just about any organization.
 To this end, a third-party software consultancy is key.
-archive_title: The Developer Difference - A New White Paper from Syrinx Consulting
+archive_title: The Developer Difference - A New White Paper from Syrinx
 ---

 # The Developer Difference, White Paper from Syrinx